intel-retail/automated-self-checkout/docs_src/OVMS/pipelinesetup.md

         Depending on your internet connection, this might take some time.

-5. Download image file manually (Optional)
+5. (Optional) Download the video file manually.
+This video is used as the input source to give to the pipeline.

     !!!
 Note
         The sample image downloader script is automatically called as part of run-ovms.sh.